 - 1. To explore the general nature of relationship between human and microbial diseases - 2.
 To identify the major factors determining virulence and their genetic basis - 3.
-To Explain how humans try to prevent or treat these diseases.
+To explain how human try to prevent or treat these diseases.

 Upon completion of this course students will be able to: